 When I receive a repair order shipment the owner's name and address information, and the gun model and serial number information is entered into a Repair Invoice according to the date the shipment arrived.
-The incoming repair orders are then added to the stack on the shelf to wait their turn, when the previous repair orders have been completed.
+The incoming repair orders are then added to the waiting list to wait their turn, after the previous repair orders have been completed.

-In order to have your repairs completed in a timely manner, and so you won't be without your gun any longer than necessary, I offer an option for you to submit a "Repair Order Reservation" to get your repair logged on to the repair orders waiting list.
-Send $50.00 deposit, applied to the final cost, by check or money order, your return shipping address, your email and or phone contact information, a description of the name, model, and serial number of your gun and the repair or customizing service wanted.
+I you don't want to be without your gun any longer than necessary, I offer an option for you to submit a "Repair Order Reservation" to get your repair logged on to the repair orders waiting list.
+Send $50.00 deposit, applied to the final cost, by check or money order, your return shipping address, your email and or phone contact information, a description of the makers name and model of your gun and the repair or customizing service wanted.
 I will write up a repair order for the date that your deposit arrived and get your repair in line on the waiting list.
 I will contact you about 7 days before I am ready to inspect and diagnose your repair to allow time for you to get your gun shipped to my shop.
 Once inspection and diagnosis is completed I will contact you with a written cost estimate for your approval prior to ordering parts or starting the actual repair.

 After shipping your firearm for repair, please be patient.
 Your repair order will be worked on when it's turn comes up, after the previously logged repair orders have been completed, according to it's repair order date on the repair orders waiting list.